yuva2g/tourist-management-application/tourist-management-service/tourist-management-query-app/README.md

-### For Code useful for Azure deployment, follow this git repo https://github.com/yuva2g/tourist-management-app
+### Code for Azure deployment is available in git repo https://github.com/yuva2g/tourist-management-query-app